-To grant one or more of the rights or protections specified in this form, initial the line to the left of each right or protection you are granting.

-To withhold a right or protection, initial the line to the right of each right or protection you are withholding.

-A DESIGNATED BENEFICIARY AGREEMENT SHALL BE PRESUMED TO GRANT ALL OF THE RIGHTS AND PROTECTIONS LISTED IN THIS FORM UNLESS THE PARTIES TO THE AGREEMENT EXPLICITLY EXCLUDE A RIGHT OR PROTECTION.

-To grant a right or protection, initial: To withhold a righ or protection, initia Party A Party B Party A Party B The right to acquire, hold title to, own jointly, or transfer inter vivos or at death real or personal property as a joint tenant with me with right of survivorship or as a tenant in common with me; The right to be designated by me as a beneficiary, payee, or owner as a trustee named in an inter vivos or testamentary trust for the purposes of a nonprobate transfer on death; The right to be designated by me as a beneficiary and recognized as a dependent in an insurance policy for life insurance; The right to be designated by me as a beneficiary and recognized as a dependent in a health insurance policy if my employer elects to provide health insurance coverage for designated beneficiaries; The right to be designated by me as a beneficiary in a retirement or pension plan; The right to petition for and have priority for appointment as a conservator, guardian, or personal representative for me; The right to visit me in a hospital, nursing home, hospice, or similar health care facility in which a party to a designated beneficiary agreement resides or is receiving care; The right to initiate a formal complaint regarding alleged violations of my rights as a nursing home patient as provided in section 25-1-120, Colorado Revised Statutes;
+We, , who resides at , referred to as Party A, - (Full Name) (Street Address, City, State, Zip) - 1 • / and , referred to as Party B, , , who resides at signate each by our initia other as the other's Designated Beneficiary with the following rights and protection ls: s, granted or withheld as Te more of the rights or protections specified in this form, initial the line to the left of each right or protectio ithhold a right or protection, initial the line to the right of each right or protection you are withholding. on you are gro anting.
+ATED BENEFICIARY AGREEMENT SHALL BE PRESUMED TO GRANT ALL OF THE RIGE ONS IN THIS FORM UNLESS THE PARTIES TO THE AGREEMENT EXPLICITLY EXCLUDE OR PROTECTION. o grant a right or rotection, initial: Party A Party B Party A Party B The right to acquire, hold title to, own jointly, or transfer inter vivos or at death real or personal property as a joint tenant with me with right of survivorship or as tenant in common with me; The right to be designated by me as a beneficiary, payee, or owner as a trustee named in an inter vivos or testamentary trust for the purposes of a nonprobate transfer on death; The right to be designated by me as a beneficiary and recognized as a dependent in an insurance policy for life insurance; The right to be designated by me as a beneficiary and recognized as a dependent in a health insurance policy if my employer elects to provide health insurance coverage for designated beneficiaries; The right to be designated by me as a beneficiary in a retirement or pension plan; The right to petition for and have priority for appointment as a conservator, guardian, or personal representative for me; The right to visit me in a hospital, nursing home, hospice, or similar health care facility in which a party to a designated beneficiary agreement resides or is receiving care; The right to initiate a formal complaint regarding alleged violations of my rights as a nursing home patient as provided in section 25-1-120, Colorado Revised Statutes; The right to act as a proxy decision-maker or surrogate decision-maker to make medical care decisions for me pursuant to section 15-18.5-103 or 15-18.5-104, Colorado Revised Statutes;